cunicu/cunicu/docs/usage/md/cunicu_daemon.md

   -D, --domain domain                       A DNS domain name used for DNS auto-configuration
-      --ice-candidate-type candidate-type   Usable candidate-types (one of host, srflx, prflx, relay) --ice-network-type network-type       Usable network-types (one of udp4, udp6, tcp4, tcp6) -p, --password password                   The password for STUN/TURN credentials -T, --routing-table int                   Kernel routing table to use (default 254) -s, --rpc-socket path                     The path of the unix socket used by other cunicu commands
+      --ice-candidate-type candidate-type   Usable candidate-types (one of host, srflx, prflx, relay) --ice-network-type network-type       Usable network-types (one of udp4, udp6, tcp4, tcp6) -a, --ice-url URL                         One or more URLs of STUN and/or TURN servers -p, --password password                   The password for STUN/TURN credentials -T, --routing-table int                   Kernel routing table to use (default 254) -s, --rpc-socket path                     The path of the unix socket used by other cunicu commands